mayan-edms/Mayan-EDMS/docs/topics/development.rst

     )
     from .models import Index, IndexInstanceNode, DocumentRenameCount

-All local app module imports are in relative form, local app module name is to be referenced as little as possible, unless required by a specific feature, trick, restriction, ie: Runtime modification of the module's attributes.
+All local app module imports are in relative form.
+Local app module name is to be referenced as little as possible, unless required by a specific feature, trick, restriction (e.g., Runtime modification of the module's attributes).

 Incorrect: